drllau/OpenFISH/01-intro.md

 # Rules, Rues and Rulings

+## Proscription vs Praxis
 We know from experience that often, in many countries, internal business/software systems in government departments do not distinguish the legal rule (legislation/regulation) from operational rules, and this results in operational rules sometimes contradicting the law.
 A simple business example of how this solution can help – a government/nation's Tax authority exposes tax-law-as-code to industry, leading accounting/ERP software providers, i.e.; SAP, Xero, Quickbooks, etc, who are then able to simply integrate with the authority's RAC APIs for 'always current, always relevant, always lawful' verifiable access to tax laws.
 Another example is the first service we built, where providing the legal eligibility to services or benefits in a user friendly form helps people to exercise their rights with social service departments.

+# Legal Mistakes, Errors or Inconsistency

 Critically, the same disconnect between legal rules and operational rules in developing countries often leads to deeply unjust outcomes for the most vulnerable.
 It allows space for corruption (unintended or otherwise), misinterpretation, inequity, administrative obscurity, and of course, people not getting help when they most need it.
 RAC helps here by providing a means for communities to test government decisions against the law, for better access to social justice, connecting regulators and their systems back to the place where they get their authority from – the people.

+# Feedback and Finality

 RAC is a necessary part of a modern democracy, a critical component for digital public infrastructure that the whole society can rely upon.
 And while rules as code should never be considered authoritiative (the actual human readable law is the true authority), a community RAC repository still provides a reliable reference implementation to achieve everything above, in alignment with the principle of modular architecture and decentralisation.
 Right now, each time a rule is changed, 3rd party business systems, government, industry, or otherwise, need to go through an expensive onerous software release/change management process.
 If these rules were provided as code, then implementation would be faster, cheaper and more consistent.
 We could also have genuinely test driven development of rules in the first place, resulting in Better Rules.

 # Principles

 RAC also supports and aligns to the principles of common/shared platforms and "whole of government" architectures for many developed digital nations/jurisdictions, (e.g.; Australian gov policy/framework: https://www.dta.gov.au/whole-government-architecture) as well as enabling developing nations to start with equity, transparency, inclusive accountability and human and machine-readable code in the foundations of their RAC.

+In terms of governance, RAC sits between top-down constitutional assent and hum'in'loop where the public has a source of (equi-legislative) truth and freedom of assent (co-regulation) for competitive policy implementation.
+This helps to surface edge-cases, close jurisdictional gaps, and identify unjust situations where the letter of the law contravenes its morral underpinnigs.

 # Outcomes